New York Roads - Robert Moses State Pkwy. - Abandoned

 Robert Moses State Parkway - Abandoned section

-Robert Moses State Parkway was mostly torn apart through Niagara Reservation State Park in order to modernize and expand the park's facilities.
+NY 384 connects Robert Moses State Parkway in Niagara Falls because the part closest to the Falls has been closed off and converted into more of Niagara Reservation State Park.
+The Parkway was mostly torn apart through the park in order to modernize and expand the park's facilities.
 North of the park, though, underneath the Rainbow Bridge and out to the Niagara Falls Discovery Center parking lot, the roadbed was left intact for official vehicle access.
 That also means it's open to the walking public (since while unofficial vehicles are disallowed, unofficial pedestrians walk free), so here's my tour.

 Walking south from the Discovery Center to the State Park.
 The first photo is the trail from the parking lot, and the original junction of the NY 384 onramp with the southbound Parkway.
 Behind me, the original concrete highway heads slightly to the left until it meets the current alignment.